How Immigrants File Taxes in the United States (Step-by-Step Guide)

 Income Documents

 W-2 Form.
-If you worked as an employee for any employer during the tax year, that employer is required by law to send you a W-2 form by January 31.
-The W-2 shows your total wages for the year and the total federal and state taxes that were withheld from your paychecks.
+If you worked as an employee, your employer is required to send you a W-2 by January 31.
+It shows your total wages for the year and the total federal and state taxes withheld from your paychecks.
 If you worked for more than one employer, you will receive a W-2 from each one.

 1099 Forms.
-If you had income that was not from a traditional employee-employer relationship, it may be reported on a 1099 form.
-There are many types of 1099 forms for different kinds of income:
+If you had income outside a traditional employment relationship, it may be reported on a 1099.
+There are several types:

 - 1099-NEC: Freelance, contract, or self-employment income